Rent safe and private dog parks hosted by locals

 Before working with your dog, make sure you’re in a good headspace.
 It’s not always easy to communicate with another species.
 Even basic tricks like offering their paw on cue can confuse our pets at first!

-Be prepared to take things slowly and keep your training sessions upbeat.
-Offer lots of praise and affection when your dog makes an effort — and keep things simple to get more buy-in from your dog, especially if they are an adolescent.
+Be prepared to take things slowly.
+Make your training sessions upbeat.
+Offer lots of praise and affection when your dog makes an effort—and keep your asks simple to get more buy-in from your dog, especially if they are an adolescent.

-Above all: Remember that trick training is meant to be fun.
-It should be a positive way to bond with your dog rather than a source of stress for either of you.
+Above all: Remember trick training is meant to be fun.
+Shaking on cue should be a positive way to bond with your dog—not a source of stress.
 (That doesn’t mean you’ll never get frustrated or wish things were moving faster.
 We’re only human!
-Just be aware of your emotions and try to stay focused on what matters most: spending time with your furry best friend.)
+Just be aware of your emotions.
+Try to stay focused on what matters most: spending time with your furry best friend.)

 Simple steps to train your dog to shake paws